Tuurlijk/TYPO3.Homestead/README.md

 Variables
 ---------

 You can override any of the role variables in the configuration files in the `/vars/` directory.
 The options have been tuned for usage with TYPO3, so the ones you will most likely be changing are the `typo3.yml` and the `websites.yml` files.
 In the `typo3.yml` file you can configure your typo3.org username and also what versions of TYPO3 source you wish to have available.
-You can specify a list of tags and branches to checkout from git:
+You can specify an array of tags (`git tag`) and branches (`git branch -r`) to checkout from git:

 ```
 typo3: